How can we help you today?

 How to get started:

-• Use platforms like GitHub and Bitbucket to manage code
+• Use platforms like GitHub or Bitbucket to manage code.

 Startup requirements: